What is network monitoring?

 How can UptimeRobot help with network monitoring

-• 24/7 monitoring: UptimeRobot keeps a constant watch on your network with round-the-clock monitoring.
+• 24/7 monitoring: UptimeRobot keeps a constant watch on your network with round-the-clock monitoring, with 30-second or 1-minute monitoring intervals available.
 This means you’re immediately alerted to issues, allowing for swift action to minimize downtime and its impacts on your operations.

 • Multi-protocol support: UptimeRobot offers monitoring for HTTP, HTTPS, TCP, and Ping among others.
 This ensures that regardless of how your network is structured or which protocols it relies on, UptimeRobot can keep an eye on it.

-• Real-time alerts: When UptimeRobot detects a problem, it immediately sends out alerts via email, SMS, or integrated third-party communication platforms like Slack, ensuring that your IT team can react promptly to address the issue.
+• Real-time alerts: When UptimeRobot detects a problem, it immediately sends out alerts via email, SMS, push notifications, or native third-party platforms like Slack, MS Teams, Pushbullet, PagerDuty, Mattermost, and more, ensuring that your IT team can react promptly to address the issue.

 • API access: For businesses with custom monitoring needs or those who wish to integrate network performance data into their own systems, UptimeRobot’s API provides a flexible solution.
 This allows for the creation of custom dashboards or the integration of monitoring data into existing IT management tools.